wolpertingers/GiMaps/README.md

 ```
 Note that this command will download all the data inside the geo bounds you have defined in the JSON file and save it to `./Maps/you-city.osm`.
 If you want to rerun the script but not download all the data again (the OSM servers are already overloaded sometimes) you can run the python program again with the `--download /path/to/you-city.osm` flag.

-> Note that the `--download` flag is currently useless.
-I'm working on it...

 Have fun!